Burnham Park Yacht Club Bylaws

 SECTION 10.01 ELECTIVE OFFICES

-No member shall be eligible for nomination to a two-year directorship who has not served at least one year on the Board of Directors.
+No member shall be eligible for nomination to a two-year directorship who has not served at least one year on the Board of Directors in the prior year.
 All officers and directors shall hold office until their successors are elected and qualified.

 No candidate shall be eligible for election unless nominated in the manner prescribed by these bylaws.
 Candidates may run for only one office.